Medically Reviewed by Dr P. E. Pancoast, MD

 Alcohol detox (detoxification) is a process that aims to:10

-Outpatient detox may not significantly disrupt people’s everyday routines.
-They can go home after treatment each day and may not need to leave their jobs or school.
+Outpatient detox may not significantly disrupt a person’s everyday routines.
+After receiving treatment, people can go home and may not need to leave their jobs or school.
+It’s also less expensive and less time-consuming.

+Detoxing in an inpatient or outpatient setting initially involves medical assessment.
 The detox process is primarily about withdrawal management.
 It involves:11

 Some medications used in medical detox include:

-Lighter drinkers may have shorter detox durations and fewer withdrawal symptoms.
-Heavier drinkers may have longer detox times and more severe symptoms.11
+Alcohol detox begins immediately after the person’s last drink.
+On average, it takes 5 to 7 days to detox fully.
+Lighter drinkers may have shorter detox durations and fewer withdrawal symptoms, while heavier drinkers may have longer detox times and more severe symptoms.11

 In this article